-Rashi continues:...and the rest of his brothers: The brothers of the King Messiah; i. e., the rest of the tribe [of Judah].Thus far the 10 Lost Houses (i.e. the Northern Kingdom of Israel aka "Ephraim") remains lost and divorced by HaShem even though Judah and Benjamin (i.e. the Southern Kingdom) were never lost and were restored to Land of Israel in 1948.
+Rashi continues:... and the rest of his brothers: The brothers of the King Messiah; i. e., the rest of the tribe of Judah.Thus far the Ten Divorced Houses (i.e. the Northern Kingdom of Israel, aka "Ephraim") remains lost and divorced by HaShem.
+Judah and Benjamin (i.e. the Southern Kingdom) were never lost and were restored to Land of Israel in 1948.
 Neither Micah's nor Rashi's (nor John's) requirements have been met by anyone thus far.
 By emunah we continue to wait and to hope.

-Verse 3 tells us that HaMashiach (if this is who is being discussed here as Rashi believes):...shall stand and lead with the might of the Lord, with the pride of the Lord, his God: and they [Klal Israel re-united] shall return, for now he shall become great to the ends of the earth.Jesus was not a military leader.
-He did not lead the Jews anywhere and indeed the opposite happened.
-Just 40 years or so after his execution by the Romans, the Jews were kicked out of Israel and did not return in significant numbers, other than during the days of Bar Kokhba, until 1948.
+Verse 3 tells us that HaMashiach (if this is who is being discussed here as Rashi believes):...shall stand and lead with the might of the Lord, with the pride of the Lord, his God: and they [the ten Houses restored and reunited] shall return, for now he shall become great to the ends of the earth.Jesus was not a military leader.
+He did not lead the Jews anywhere.
+Indeed the opposite happened.
+Just 40 years or so after his execution by the Romans, the Jews were forcibly expelled from Israel and did not return in significant numbers, other than during the days of Bar Kokhba, until 1948.
 This is the exact opposite of what the Messiah will accomplish according to the biblical prophets.

 Prior to being exiled from their homes in 70 - 73 CE about half of the Jews were still living in Babylon (they did not return to Israel once they were freed even as nearly half of today's Jews remain in the United States).
 Jesus made no attempt to lead these Jews back to Israel as required by the prophecies.
-He doesn't even mention them!
-By no twisting of scriptures can it be shown that Jesus fulfilled this essential part of the prophecy, whoever is being referenced in verse 1 can not be Jesus for this reason and Rashi would certainly agree with this.
+By no twisting of scripture can it be shown that Jesus fulfilled this essential part of the prophecy.
+Whoever is being referenced in verse 1 can not be Jesus for this reason and Rashi would certainly agree with this.

-Rashi explains:and lead: And lead IsraelAgain nothing of the kind took place in the First Century CE nor since despite the many Messianic claimants.
+Rashi further explains:and lead: And lead IsraelAgain nothing of the kind took place in the First Century CE nor since despite the many Messianic claimants.

-and they shall return: They shall return now from the exiles.
+and they shall return: They shall return now from the exiles [under this man].

-until the ends of the earth: And they shall bring tribute to him [the Messiah] with horses and chariots.
+until the ends of the earth: And they shall bring tribute to him [i.e. to the Messiah] with horses and chariots.

-The man referenced at Micah 5:1 is addressing the Messiah therefore and not Klal Israel collectively, as Rashi believes, based on this text and objective evidence, the reference can not possibly be to 'the man from the Galil' because he failed to meet Micah's description.
-Whoever is being referenced in these verses, whether HaMashiach or not, the requirements by which HaMashiach will be recognized remain unfulfilled.
-So, while there is some debate among the Jewish sages as to whether this verse is talking about the Messiah or not, what is clear is that thus far no one has fulfilled the role of HaMashiach ben David (nor that of Mashiach ben Yosef).
+If Micah 5:1 is addressing the Messiah therefore and not Klal Israel collectively, as Rashi believes, based on this text and objective evidence, the reference can not possibly be to 'the man from the Galil' because he failed to meet Micah's description.
+Whoever is being referenced in these verses, whether HaMashiach or Israel collective, the requirements by which HaMashiach will be recognized remain unfulfilled.
+So, while there is some debate among the Jewish sages as to whether this verse is talking about the Messiah or not, what is abundantly clear is that thus far no one has fulfilled the role of HaMashiach ben David (nor that of Mashiach ben Yosef).